The Thriving Wildlife of the Coniferous Forest: A Deep Dive into Biodiversity

 -

 Moose (Alces alces): These majestic herbivores are iconic inhabitants of the boreal forest.
-Their large size and long legs allow them to navigate deep snow, while their broad hooves provide stability on uneven terrain.
+Their large size and long legs allow them to manage deep snow, while their broad hooves provide stability on uneven terrain.
 They primarily feed on aquatic plants and tree bark during winter.

 -